 Text search parsers are responsible for splitting raw document text into tokens and identifying each token's type, where the set of possible types is defined by the parser itself.
 Note that a parser does not modify the text at all — it simply identifies plausible word boundaries.
 Because of this limited scope, there is less need for application-specific custom parsers than there is for custom dictionaries.
 At present PostgreSQL provides just one built-in parser, which has been found to be useful for a wide range of applications.

 The built-in parser is named pg_catalog.default.
-It recognizes 23 token types:
+It recognizes 23 token types, shown in Table 12-1.

 Table 12-1.
 Default Parser's Token Types